 In today’s post, I’ll be tackling exactly how much water you should drink during pregnancy and how much is safe to drink.
 So, get your water bottle ready and keep reading below!

-The general rule of thumb for drinking enough water is that everyone should drink at least eight 8-ounce glasses per day.
-However, the Institute of Medicine recommends that pregnant women drink no less than ten 8-ounce glasses per day.
-As you can see, that’s not a drastic increase and is very achievable.
-Yet, it’s important to understand that even this recommendation may need to be modified.
+The general rule for drinking enough water is that everyone should drink at least eight 8-ounce glasses daily.
+However, the Institute of Medicine recommends that pregnant women drink no less than ten 8-ounce glasses daily.
+The American College of Obstetricians and Gynecologists (ACOG) recommends between 8 and 10 cups of water per day.

 Things to consider about this general guideline is to monitor your exercise, environment, and overall health.
 Everyones needs will vary!
 If you work out, replenish your body with fluids and potentially electrolytes.
 Your body loses electrolytes when it sweats.
 If it’s a hot day outside, consume even more water because heat causes dehydration faster.

-If you aren’t feeling well and you are experiencing diarrhea or vomiting due to morning sickness, it’s always best to recharge yourself with fluids AND electrolytes.
-Try an unsweetened coconut water for the added electrolytes.
-These are three important factors that will help you determine how much you should modify your specific fluid needs.
+If you aren’t feeling well and you are experiencing diarrhea or vomiting due to morning sickness, it’s always best to recharge yourself with fluids and electrolytes (we linked our fave pregnancy electrolyte packets).
+For the added electrolytes, try unsweetened coconut water.
+These three important factors will help you determine how much you should modify your specific fluid needs.

 Benefits Of Drinking Water During Pregnancy